DeanLemans/deanlemans.github.io/content/vault_rules.md

 publish: true
 tags:
   - exclude
-title: Site Rules
+title: Site Rules and Vault System
 description: vault rules, sorting system, naming rules, creating rules
-aliases:
+modified: 2026-03-17
+created: 2026-03-17
-  - Site Rules
+aliases: Site Rules and Vault System
-  - site_rules
-  - Vault Rules
-  - vault_rules
-modified: 2026-02-17
 ---

 # Site Rules and Vault System

 > [!note] note
-> this vault is written as a legacy of mine,
+> this vault is written as a legacy of mine(?),
 > therefore it should be future proof.

 ---